-As part of completing initial patient registration form / new patient record, patient is asked to identify whether they have any information or communication support needs relating to a disability, impairment or sensory loss.
+As part of completing initial patient registration form / or at first contact with a patient when completing a new patient record the patient is asked to identify whether they have any information or communication support needs relating to a disability, impairment or sensory loss.

-Patient identifies information or communication support needs relating to a disability, impairment or sensory loss.
+Patient identifies information communication support needs relating to a disability, impairment or sensory loss.